Magic Keyboard (Mac): Second generation

-An updated Magic Keyboard design introduced in 2021 includes aluminum casing on the bottom side, asymmetric corner keys, eject key assigned to Sleep, fn key assigned to Input Source, and F4-F6 function keys reassigned to Spotlight, Dictation/Siri, and Do Not Disturb.
-Using this new design, two additional model options also include Touch ID sensors in place of the eject key.
+An updated Magic Keyboard design introduced in 2021 includes asymmetric corner keys, eject key assigned to Sleep, fn key assigned to Input Source, and F4-F6 function keys reassigned to Spotlight, Dictation/Siri, and Do Not Disturb.
+Using this new design, two additional model options also include Touch ID sensors in place of the lock key.
 This update also discontinued the space gray Magic Keyboard with Numeric Keypad.
 The updated keyboard models include: